-Alcohol Related Hepatitis Treatment and Recovery
+Alcohol Related Hepatitis Symptoms and Treatment

 The liver is a vital organ in a person’s body.
 It affects digestion, energy storage and rids the body of poisons.
 Hepatitis is the inflammation of this organ.
 Although typically hepatitis is caused by a virus, drugs and alcohol stress this organ and possibly cause the inflammation.